clouedoc/puppeteer-boiler/README.md

 ![cool boilerplate image](assets/images/boilerplate-readme.jpeg)

+## Archived

+This project is no longer maintained.
+Some of the code has quirks.
+Better modules will be published elsewhere.

 ## Introduction

 With NodeJS and TypeScript, you can structure your project how you want.
 However, this can be a bit intimidating for beginners.